 - In case of cancellation or return, interest charged by the bank till that time will not be refundable under any circumstances.
 Partial cancellation is allowed.

-- Helps in enhancing and strengthening lean muscles
+- Helps in the growth and repair of your muscles

-Tara Nutricare Storm xtreme, Vanilla 2.2 lb is a body building supplement formulated with rich vitamins and minerals.
+Tara Nutricare Storm Xtreme is a bodybuilding supplement formulated with rich vitamins and minerals.
 It contains carbohydrates, proteins and amino acids that can help in energising your body.
-Intake of this supplement ensures a balance body metabolism.
+Intake of this supplement ensures a balanced body metabolism.
 Further, it can help in enhancing and strengthening your muscles mass.
-This supplement can help you in gaining strength, repairing and building your lean muscles as well.
-It helps in the post training recovery by initialising energy production after the work out period.
-It also boosts up your physical intensity by enhancing your strength and endurance.
-So bring home this supplement and work out for your skeletal muscles growth.
+This supplement can help you gain strength, and develop and repair your lean muscles.
+It helps in the post-workout recovery by initialising energy production after the workout.
+It also boosts up your physical stamina by enhancing your strength and endurance.
+So bring home this supplement and work out for your muscle growth.